Key Takeaways

 Primary and noncontributory

-IRMI defines primary and noncontributory as contract wording that requires the contractor's policy to pay before other applicable policies and without seeking contribution from them.
-The municipality or GC does not want its own liability policy sharing the first layer of a contractor-caused loss.
+Primary and noncontributory wording requires the contractor's policy to pay before other applicable policies and without seeking contribution from them.
+The municipality or general contractor does not want its own liability policy sharing the first layer of a contractor-caused loss.

 Waiver of subrogation

-IRMI defines a waiver of subrogation as an insurer's acknowledgment that it has no right to pursue recovery against a liable third party after paying a loss for its insured.
-The customer or GC wants your insurer not to sue them after a covered loss.
+A waiver of subrogation means your insurer gives up the right to pursue recovery against a liable third party after paying a loss on your behalf.
+The customer or general contractor wants your insurer not to sue them after a covered loss.

 Use the tool below to check which endorsements your contract is asking for and what to request from your carrier.